Ithaca College: Athletics

 Ithaca competes in athletics at the NCAA Division III level as a members of the Liberty League and the Eastern College Athletic Conference (ECAC).
 Ithaca has one of Division III's strongest athletic programs, with the Bombers winning a total of 14 national titles in seven team sports and five individual sports.
-Ithaca was previously a member of the Empire 8.
+Ithaca was a member of the Empire 8 prior to being in Division III.